-Terri Milton
+Jerri Milton

-Houston, TX, USA

-NASH

-(2018 - Post-transplant May 31, 2022)
+LOCATION Houston, TX, USA DISEASES NASH (2017 - 2022) Liver Cancer (2018 - Post-transplant May 31, 2022)

-Because I was diagnosed with NASH and cirrhosis in 2017, I had been receiving routine scans every 6 months.
+Because I was diagnosed with NASH and cirrhosis in 2017.
+I had been receiving routine scans every 6 months.
 By May of 2018, one of my scans revealed that I had hepatocellular carcinoma.
 Between three tumors and four courses of treatments, the journey has been challenging - from thinning of hair to aches and pains and from indigestion to exhaustion - all of which were side effects of radioembolization and transarterial chemoembolization.
 While my cirrhosis is still progressing, I have no evidence of cancer.
 But, like many other patients on a similar journey, my anxiety rises within the month leading up to my routine scans.
 Thankfully, I am fortunate to live in Houston, home to some of the best hospitals and doctors.
 Unfortunately, those who live in areas where access to treatment and specialists is limited do not have the same opportunities as I do.

+"I was caught off guard when a GI doctor instantly asked when I last had alcoholic beverage."
 On top of barriers to accessibility, there is a lot of misinformation around liver cancer - not only amongst patients but also medical professionals.
 During one of my visits for hepatic encephalopathy, I was caught off guard when a GI doctor instantly asked when I last had an alcoholic beverage.
 Unfortunately, this is the first thought that crosses people's minds, and this reflects the stigma that is associated with liver cancer.
 Just because a person has cirrhosis, it does not mean they are an alcoholic.

 Change around fighting this stigma goes beyond the realm of what the public knows.
 It also involves what the doctors are taught.
 One of the organizations I run is a liver cancer group, which has grown substantially during COVID as patients and caregivers are trying to find answers and support during this time.
 My role in this organization is to ensure that nobody who would want to induce harm or give misinformation gains access to the group.

 Another organization that I actively volunteer for is for patients and caregivers impacted by all liver diseases.
 This organization aims to educate and provide the tools participants need in order to advocate for themselves.
 Because there is a lot of misinformation out there, advocacy has become a part of my life as I want to ensure that patients are informed and that they don't wait as long as I did.